ansys/pyacp/doc/source/concepts/store.rst

 Storing objects
 ~~~~~~~~~~~~~~~

-We can make changes to the unstored material, but these are lost when our Python session ends.
+You can make changes to the unstored material, but these are lost when the Python session ends.

 .. doctest::

     >>> material.density.rho = 8000

-To store the material on an ACP model, we call the material's :meth:`.store` method.
+To store the material on an ACP model, call the material's :meth:`store <.Material.store>` method.
 The ``parent`` parameter determines where in the ACP model the material is stored.
 In this case, the root of the model is the parent.

 .. doctest::